Curtis C. Nesset

 Legal Research & Writing

-Curtis C. Nesset joined the University of Georgia School of Law in 1994.
-He serves as an instructor in the legal research and writing program and as director of the School of Law's Capital Assistance Project.
+Curtis C. Nesset came to Georgia Law in 1994.
+He serves as an instructor in the legal research and writing program and as director of the school's Capital Assistance Project.
 Nesset also teaches courses on document drafting and capital punishment.

 Nesset earned his bachelor's degree in science from the University of Montana and his doctorate in philosophy and his law degree from the University of Utah.
 He has worked as a scientist and as a lawyer and has teaching experience in both professions.